rdelien/upl_keygen/README.md

 Important note
 ==============
 UPL serial numbers are formatted like XXXXXX/YYY.
 If a serial number on the plaque is formatted like XXXXXX, the YYY part can be found in the type number.
-If the type number is 1078.2008K16, the value for YYY in that case is 016 (or just 16).
+For example, if the type number is 1078.2008K16, the value for YYY in that case is 016 (or just 16).
 This has been tested with 6 instruments found on eBay, half of which had an XXXXXX-formatted serial number.
-So far all generated keys matched with the keys on the license plagues.
+So far all generated keys matched with the keys on the license plaques.